FAQ

 Our bed bug dog can search homes, businesses, and vehicles (cars, trucks, buses, ambulances, fire trucks, police cars, etc).

-Tracker and Scout have a keen sense of smell and high-quality training that allow them to detect live bed bug activity with greater than 90 percent accuracy, much higher than the accuracy of human inspections.
-Both dogs receive training every single day.
+Tracker has a keen sense of smell and high-quality training that allows him to detect live bed bug activity with greater than 90 percent accuracy, much higher than the accuracy of human inspections.
+He receives training every single day.

 For ultimate accuracy and in the interest of safety for our dog, no chemicals may be used within 30 days of an inspection.
 The exception is Diatomaceous Earth because this product is organic.
 However, Diatomaceous Earth must be vacuumed up prior to the dog arriving.